valentas-kurauskas/margo/README.md

 Open source burrow mound classifier with a graphical interface

-This is an open source archeological data (burow mound) analyser and classifier developed in Vilnius University and Institute of Mathematics and Informatics (Lithuania) by Valentas Kurauskas.
+This is an open source archeological data (burow mound) analyser and classifier developed in Vilnius University and Institute of Mathematics and Informatics (Lithuania) by Valentas Kurauskas (modelling, programming and machine learning) and Renaldas Augustinavičius (archeology).

 It consists of two parts: raster processor, written in C++ and graphical interface, written in Python (using PyQt, matplotlib, sklearn, gdal).